-Martin Luther King (MLK) understood and preached the need for integration, and he openly disdained any kind of artificial segregation, the reason why he garnered the support of important white people to cement his case.
-Artificial segregation, decoupled from evolutionary merit, has after his passing impregnated our society again, sadly bolstered by a black President who heard the bell of MLK’s church ring but does not know where the sound came from, so to speak.
+Martin Luther King (MLK) understood and preached the need for integration.
+He openly disdained any artificial segregation, the reason why he garnered the support of important white people to cement his case.
+Artificial segregation, decoupled from evolutionary merit, has after his passing impregnated our society again, sadly bolstered by a black President who heard the bell of MLK’s church ring but did not know where the sound came from, so to speak.

-Black Entertainment Television, while entertaining at times, literally dances on the grave of MLK’s hard-fought preachings, blissfully ignoring segregation is the death of a nation.
+While entertaining at times, Black Entertainment Television literally dances on the grave of MLK’s hard-fought preachings, blissfully ignoring segregation is the death of a nation.
 The state of California now mandating corporate boards must have at least one female board member promulgates the growth of the same virus of artificial segregation.
-Large private equity firms now saying they will not invest in companies that have no females as board members, are equally engrossed in the grave depravity of reason stemming from confounding of consequence and cause.
+Large private equity firms now saying they will not invest in companies with no females as board members are equally engrossed in the grave depravity of reason stemming from confounding of consequence and cause.

 Fools Not Saviors